 The world's biggest accounting fraud scandals

-Perhaps the most well-known case of accounting fraud is the Lehman Brothers scandal.
+The most notorious case of accounting fraud must now be the Lehman Brothers scandal.
 The global financial services firm hid over $50 billion in loans disguised as sales.
-Taking advantage of a loophole in the accounting standard language regarding repurchase agreements, they sold toxic assets to Cayman Island banks with the understanding they would be bought back eventually.
-All this came to light when they eventually filed for bankruptcy in September 2008.
+Taking advantage of a loophole in the accounting standard language regarding repurchase agreements, they sold toxic assets to Cayman Island banks with the understanding that they would eventually be bought back.
+The scandal was exposed in September 2008, when Lehman brothers filed for bankruptcy.

 The Bernie Madoff scandal came to light the very same year.
 Bernard L. Madoff Investment Securities LLC was a Wall Street investment firm founded by Madoff, who tricked investors out of $64.8 billion through the largest Ponzi scheme in history.
 Madoff and his accountants David Friehling and Frank DiPascalli paid investors returns out of their own money or that of other investors rather than from profits.
 Madoff was sentenced to 150 years in prison and was issued a $170 billion restitution bill.
 Friehling and DiPascalli were also given prison sentences.